 The meeting resumed following the open session.

-5. To consider and adopt the minutes from the Parish Council meeting on the 10th September 2019
+5. To consider and adopt the minutes from the Parish Council meeting on the 22nd June 2021

-It was resolved to adopt the minutes as a true record and they were signed by the Chair.
+It was resolved to adopt the minutes as a true record and they were duly signed by the Chair.

 6. Progress reports